ab2pentest/ab2.github.io/_posts/2022-07-25-HackyHolidays-Protect-the-supply-writeup.md

 }
 ```

-So we have to check the precedent layers where we can find the original file, and one of the more straightforward ways to examine a Docker image's layers is by saving it to a tar archive
+In order to find the original file, we need to examine the preceding layers of the Docker image.
+One way to do this is by saving the image to a tar archive, which allows us to easily examine the individual layers of the image.

 ```bash
 docker save fc6642d32b03 > fc6642d32b03.tar
 ```

-After that we extract the tar file, there is a file named `manifest.json` has all the layers and will help us in investigating
+After extracting the tar file, we can locate a file called `manifest.json`, which contains information about all the layers of the image.
+This file can be useful in our investigation.

 ![image](https://user-images.githubusercontent.com/84577967/178868876-4b131905-8e26-46e2-8055-edfeb0d9ec21.png)

-So as the file was copied in the 3rd operation like I mentioned eariler and the 2nd operation is just a CMD command, our binary file can be found on the second layer `104337d79b4c7be52c587e29595ddf09df584bd991875e10392a0fc1fd901b57/layer.tar`
+The file was copied in the third operation, and the second operation was just a CMD command.
+This means that the binary file we are looking for may be located in the second layer of the image `104337d79b4c7be52c587e29595ddf09df584bd991875e10392a0fc1fd901b57/layer.tar`.

 ![image](https://user-images.githubusercontent.com/84577967/178869275-0e071309-fcf8-4e51-8d5a-32c55f1db72b.png)

-Let's open it in `Cutter` for disassembling and see what we have
+Let's open it in `Cutter` to disassemble the binary and gain a deeper understanding of what it does

 ![image](https://user-images.githubusercontent.com/84577967/178871965-9a8941ef-aae7-44da-b837-de160fdc5ccd.png)

-I found some functions that shows that the binary is a kind of a malware
+Upon examining the functions of the binary, it appears that it may be a type of malware.

 ![image](https://user-images.githubusercontent.com/84577967/178872535-5ff482ec-95c6-49f5-bc99-07121fce5e9a.png)